Independence Despite COPD

 Give Yourself a Break

 COPD can be as emotionally complicated as it is physically uncomfortable.
-Often, there’s a tangled mess of guilt, anger, sadness and poor self-image to contend with, and bad days can seem very bad indeed.
-In order to cope with the challenges and stay focused on your long-term goals, you’ll need to focus on the good and forgive yourself for your limitations.
+Often, there is a tangled mess of guilt, anger, sadness and poor self-image to contend with, and bad days can seem very bad indeed.
+In order to cope with the challenges and stay focused on your long-term goals, you will need to focus on the good and forgive yourself for your limitations.